 You have not received a spirit that makes you fearful slaves.

 Instead, you received God’s Spirit when he adopted you as his own children.

 Now we call him, “Abba, Father.”
 (Romans 8:15)

-For additional encouragement, Annie recommends watching the video of Jason Gray singing Remind Me Who I Am.
+For additional encouragement, Elizabeth recommends watching the video of Jason Gray singing Remind Me Who I Am.
 “It’s quite powerful and was very helpful to me.
 I even made my own 'Beloved' sign.”
-Annie tells us she passed her driving test.
+Elizabeth tells us she passed her driving test.